ChunaoLiu/ChunaoLiu/README.md

 # 👋 Hi, I’m Chunao Liu

-### Currently an Embedded Software QA Engineer at Apple
+### Currently an Embedded Firmware QA Engineer at Apple
 ### I was an full-time Cloud Software Engineer at HPE
 ### graduate student Alumni / researcher at Purdue University - West Lafayette
 ### I have great passion on Computer Science, and I'm pursuing a software hardware co-design career in cloud industry